kubernetes/enhancements/keps/sig-api-machinery/5073-declarative-validation-with-validation-gen/README.md

 These subresources have the following characteristics:

 * They operate on the same underlying storage object as the primary resource (i.e., same `kind`, same object in etcd).
-* Updates via these subresources are typically constrained to specific fields within the object.
+* Updates via these subresources are typically scoped to specific fields within the object.
+Changes to field values not in scope are tyipcally reset, or "wiped", before validation.
-* In some cases, they permit writes to fields normally disallowed via the primary resource.
+* In some cases, they permit updates to fields that cannot be changed via the primary resource.

 **Examples:**

 * `pods/status`: Allows updates only to the `metadata` and `status` stanzas, prohibiting changes to the `spec`.
 * `resourceclaims/status`: Allows updates only to the `status` stanza, prohibiting changes to `metadata` or `spec`.
 * `pods/resize`: Allows updates to `spec.container[*].resources` fields, which are normally immutable after Pod creation via the primary `pods` resource.
-* `certificatesigningrequests/approval`: Allows adding, removing, or modifying Approve/Deny conditions within the `status`.
+* `certificatesigningrequests/approval`: Allows adding, removing, or modifying Approve/Deny conditions within the `status`, which is not allowed via the primary `certificatesigningrequests` resource nor by the `certificatesigningrequests/status` resource.

-**Validation Process for Status-Type Subresources:**

-Declarative Validation handles these as follows:
+**Validation Process:**

-1.  **Field Wiping (Pre-Validation):** Declarative Validation *does not* constrain which fields a subresource operation can write.
+1.  **Field Wiping (Pre-Validation):** Declarative Validation *does not* scope which fields a subresource operation can write.
 Instead, this responsibility lies with the resource's strategy implementation.
-The strategy modifies the incoming object *before* validation, effectively "wiping" or resetting any fields the specific subresource operation is not allowed to change.
+The strategy modifies the incoming object *before* validation, "wiping" or resetting any fields the specific subresource operation is not allowed to change.
+Once wiped, the ratcheting mechanism (below) will skip validation of these fields, since wiping ensures that they are unchanged.
-2.  **Full Resource Validation:** The *entire*, modified resource object is then validated using the *same* set of declarative validation rules applied to the primary resource.
+2.  **Full Resource Validation:** The *entire*, modified resource object is validated against the primary resource's versioned type.
+That is, *same* set of declarative validation rules applied to the primary resource and to status-type subresources.
-3.  **Conditional Validation:** Validation rules can use a special `subresources` parameter (e.g., `subresources == ['status']`) to apply conditional logic.
+3.  **Conditional Validation:** Validation rules can use a special `subresource` parameter (e.g., `subresource == '/status'`) to apply conditional logic.
 This allows rules to behave differently depending on whether the update comes via the primary resource or a specific subresource.
 4.  **Ratcheting:** Declarative Validation uses ratcheting, meaning it skips validation checks on fields that have not changed from the existing stored object.
-Combined with field wiping, this effectively isolates the validation to only the subset of fields that the subresource operation is intended and permitted to modify.
+Combined with field wiping, this scopes validation to only the subset of fields that the subresource operation is intended and permitted to modify.

 **Validation Examples:**

 * An update via `pods/status` first has its `spec` field changes wiped by the Pod strategy.
 Then, the entire Pod object is validated using the standard Pod validation rules.
 Ratcheting skips checks on unchanged `metadata` or `status` fields.
 * An update via `pods/resize` is validated using the standard Pod rules.
-However, a rule on `spec.container[*].resources` might look like `+k8s:if('subresources != ["resize"]')=+k8s:immutable`, effectively enforcing immutability *unless* the update comes via the `resize` subresource.
+However, a rule on `spec.container[*].resources` might look like `+k8s:if('subresource != "/resize"')=+k8s:immutable`, effectively enforcing immutability *unless* the update comes via the `resize` subresource.

 **Support required:**